 - Now the systems repeat the process backward while doing upload or upstream.

 - The computer or mobile sends data to Router/Modem, then it goes to DSLAM and back to exchange.

 It stands for Digital Subscriber Line Access Multiplexer and is used in DSL systems.
-It helps to serve both voice and data over the PSTN lines.
-After a user requests ADSL subscription, your phone line is disconnected from normal service and is connected with this new system.
-This allows the system to send you both internet and voice service.
-It is fed by the telecom operators with high bandwidth cables like optical fiber so that the data can be distributed at the required rate.
-These are like servers and need good cooling and power.
+DSLAM helps to serve both voice and data over the PSTN lines.
+Therefore it is a major part of the network.
+After a user requests an ADSL subscription, the subscriber’s phone line is disconnected from normal service and is connected with this new system.
+This allows the system to send both internet and voice service through the copper cable to the user.
+It is fed by the telecom operators with high bandwidth internet cables like optical fiber so that the data can be distributed at the required rate.
+These are like servers and they need good cooling with power.